unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 A core part of being a Local Digital Fund project is to create a system that can solve a common problem — BoPS needs to meet the needs of planning officers across multiple local authorities.

-Throughout discovery, our team carried out primary user research with planning officers across a wide range of different local authorities (London, non-London, central, rural, larger and smaller) to identify common user needs.
+Throughout discovery, our team carried out primary user research with planning officers across a wide range of different local authorities (London, non-London, inner city, rural, larger and smaller) to identify common user needs.

 Research also highlighted some of the biggest differences between planning departments, with some examples including: